FranSCoder/laragigs-jobs/README.md

 # LaraGigs app

 An app for listing Laravel gigs/jobs.
-This project is from my YouTube "[Laravel From Scratch 2022](https://www.youtube.com/watch?v=MYyJ4PuL4pY)" course.
+This is a practice project, I completed it following the "[Laravel From Scratch 2022](https://www.youtube.com/watch?v=MYyJ4PuL4pY)" course.
+All credits of idea and development to Traversy Media Youtube Channel.

 ![Alt text](/public/images/screen.png "LaraGigs")